dndnext/shentaria/README.md

 ## Main Issues

-- [ ] Finding good google maps like library
+- [ ] Finding good google maps like library.
 > But not quite like google maps, as we don't need long/lat.
 > Need ideas on how to slice input images into tiles.
 Though do we need tiles?
-- [ ] Find way of transitioning between layers on front end
+- [ ] Find way of transitioning between layers on front end.
+- [ ] Nice way to add points of interest.